yang-liu16/seminar/index.md

 <b>Oct</b>
 <details>
-      <summary><u><b>Oct 12: Emma Kroell (University of Toronto)  </b></u></summary>
+      <summary><u><b>Oct 19: Yimiao Zhao (University of Waterloo)  </b></u></summary>
         <ol>
           <blockquote>
-            <p><b> Title: Optimal Robust Reinsurance with Multiple Insurers </b></p>
+            <p><b> Title: Catastrophe Risk Pooling </b></p>
-            <p><b> Speaker: Emma Kroell (PhD Candidate, University of Toronto) </b></p>
+            <p><b> Speaker: Yimiao Zhao (PhD Student, University of Waterloo) </b></p>
-            <p><b> Time:  14:00 - 15:30 pm, Oct 12, 2023 (Thu) </b></p>
+            <p><b> Time:  14:00 - 15:30 pm, Oct 19, 2023 (Thu) </b></p>
             <p><b> Location: M3 3127 </b></p>
-            <p><b> Abstract: We study a reinsurer who faces multiple sources of model uncertainty.
-The reinsurer offers contracts to n insurers whose claims follow different compound Poisson processes.
-As the reinsurer is uncertain about the insurers’ claim severity distributions and frequencies, they design reinsurance contracts that maximise their expected wealth subject to an entropy penalty.
-Insurers meanwhile seek to maximise their expected utility without ambiguity.
-We solve this continuous-time Stackelberg game for general reinsurance contracts and find that the reinsurer prices under a distortion of the barycentre of the insurers’ models.
-We apply our results to proportional reinsurance and excess-of-loss reinsurance contracts and illustrate the solutions numerically. </b></p>
+            <p><b> Abstract: The ongoing climate change causes natural disaster losses are on the rise.
+The huge gap between actual and insured losses, however, is growing.
+Insurance-based solutions are receiving increasing attention to mitigate disaster and climate risks.
+Due to the features of catastrophic risks, catastrophe insurance market has failed to provide sufficient protections.
+In this paper we discuss how pooling catastrophe risks from various geographies and perils can be an effective tool for diversifying catastrophic risks and reducing risk premiums.
+Simulations are provided to illustrate our results. </b></p>
           </blockquote>
         </ol>
 </details>